thomas-catt/ChessMultiplayer/README.md

 Basically the most _“Manual”_ online chess yet.

+## Try/Download:
+- Android builds are in (releases)[https://github.com/thomas-catt/ChessMultiplayer/releases]
+- The web app isn't hosted anywhere yet, running locally is your only call.
+- Didn't develop for iOS, so probably won't run

 ## Running the app:
 The app runs with two instances.
 A server and a client.
 - ### The Server: